Sony PSLX300USB Review

 This is one area where the Sony did outperform some of its budget rivals, earning a score of 7 out of 10.

 The Sony has a fully automatic cueing function, which lets you get the record playing at the push of a button.
-The Audio-Technica also has this function, and looked to have smoother moving parts tan the Sony.
+The Audio-Technica also has this function, and looked to have smoother moving parts than the Sony.
 However, we didn't have any issues with the automatic cueing functions of either model in our testing.
 Like the Audio-Technica the Sony can handle both 33's and 45's, and automatically detects the type of record and adjusts to the right speed.
 The Sony doesn't have any sort of tracking force adjustment, which makes it a bit harder to troubleshoot if things aren't working properly, though we never had any tracking force issues in our testing.

 Vibration resistance

 The Sony earned a respectable score of 6 out of 10 in our vibration resistance testing.
-It was able to withstand fairly vigorous bumps to the table it was sitting on without skipping, but a solid, "Ouch, I didn't see that table!" hit left it skipping quite a bit.
-If you want something that is nearly skip proof you'll unfortunately have to spend quite a bit more on the Fluance RT81.
+It was able to withstand fairly vigorous bumps to the table it was sitting on without skipping, but a solid, “Ouch, I didn't see that table!” hit left it skipping quite a bit.
+If you want something that is nearly skip-proof, you'll unfortunately have to spend quite a bit more on the Fluance RT81.

 Value